 Route planned I then had to buy my tickets.
 I remember spending an entire Saturday morning in the travel agents while she worked out the best options including stopovers, airlines and price.
 Of course, they were paper tickets too – the ones with carbon paper copies of the flight details for checking in at the airport.

-As for inflight entertainment, there was one movie on one large screen.
+As for inflight entertainment, there was one movie showing on one large screen which seems unthinkable now when there are movies, TV shows and music on demand while you’re in the air.
 On the plus side, there was no baggage allowance so I could overstuff my backpack as much as I wanted (bearing in mind I still had to be able to hoist it on to my back and carry it) and I just strolled through airport security with my new Swiss Army knife in my pocket, no questions asked.

 Once I had my tickets it was time to think about packing.
 To be honest, it’s amazing that I had much room for any clothes given that my backpack was full of books, tapes and spare batteries (nothing was plugged in to be charged in those days!).
 Good job about that unlimited baggage allowance!